Sir David Amess: MPs' security being reviewed at pace, says Commons speaker

 On Saturday, political leaders including Prime Minister Boris Johnson, Labour leader Sir Keir Starmer, Home Secretary Priti Patel and Sir Lindsay visited the scene of the attack, laying wreaths at Belfairs Methodist church.

-Ms Patel said measures were being put in place to protect MPs but added: "We cannot be cowed by any individual or any motivation... to stop us from functioning, to serve our elected democracy."
+Ms Patel, who has ordered police to review safety measures for all MPs urgently, said: "We cannot be cowed by any individual or any motivation... to stop us from functioning, to serve our elected democracy."

-She insisted a balance could be found to allow face-to-face meetings with constituents to continue.
+She insisted security measures were being introduced and a balance could be found to allow face-to-face meetings with constituents to continue.

-However, Conservative MP Tobias Elwood - who came to the aid of a stabbed police officer during the 2017 terror attack in Westminster - has suggested MPs speak to constituents on the phone or over Zoom for the time being.
+However, Conservative MP Tobias Elwood - who came to the aid of a stabbed police officer during the 2017 terror attack in Westminster - suggested in-person meetings with MPs should be halted until the security review was finished.

 And Labour MP Diane Abbott said she would prefer to meet constituents behind a screen to prevent possible stab attacks.